dmpop/tomodachi/Documentation/pages/005-projects.md

 # Tomodachi projects

 Since Tomodachi makes it possible to run practically any command and script on the Raspberry Pi, what you can use the board for is limited only by your imagination and programming skills.
-Here are a few project ideas you can use as stating points.
+Here are a few ideas you can use as stating points.

 ## Internet radio streaming